AnExplorer28/iSDC-Computer-Vision-Traffic-Light-Classifier/README.md

 Thus, features are designed in such a way that they complement each other's drawbacks and help in right classification of the Traffic Light State.

+## Classification and Accuracy
+- Classifier Function compares addition of both the feature values for all three classes.
+- With the features defined it is able to achieve **100%** Accuracy

 ## Assumptions

 - Traffic lights are oriented vertically with little deviation in angles.